Adherentman/create-rtak-app/README.md

 Visit localhost:5555 in your browser.

-If you want the server to listen to another port, modify the port value in `server.ts` and `webpack.dev.js`.
+If you want the server to listen to another port, modify the port value in `webpack.dev.js`.

 #### production environment